Flexible Bayesian Nonlinear Model Configuration: Summary and Discussion

-There are still several important questions open for discussion, related to the choice of weights in the feature generating process.
-We used the pragmatic strategy of fixing parameters in nested features, estimating parameters on the outer layer of the new feature and thereafter taking a nonlinear modification of the obtained feature.
-This approach, inspired by the ideas from \citet{fahlman1990cascade}, is computationally efficient and guarantees unique estimates.
+The second topic for further research is related to the choice of $\boldsymbol\alpha$ in the feature generating process.
+We used the pragmatic strategy of fixing parameters in nested features, estimating parameters on the outer layer of the new feature, and thereafter taking a nonlinear modification of the obtained feature.
+This approach, inspired by the ideas from \citeA{fahlman1990cascade}, is computationally efficient and guarantees unique estimates.
 We have implemented three further strategies, including optimization of weights from the last nonlinear projection, optimization with respect to all layers of a feature, and a fully Bayesian approach where all of the weights across all layers of the features are considered as model parameters.
-The second and third strategy are computationally more demanding than the simplest strategy and require additional assumptions on the nonlinear transformations involved.
+The second and third strategies are computationally more demanding than the simplest strategy and require additional assumptions on the nonlinear transformations involved.
 The fourth strategy provides a fully Bayesian approach which is theoretically sound but extremely slow in terms of convergence.
+However, by excluding projections one can reduce the model space and obtain a fully Bayesian framework, which might be useful for some applications.
+Studying the properties of this restricted class of BGNLM models with no projections involved is thus of interest for further research.

-We have run BGNLM with the alternative strategies for the specification of the $\alpha$ parameters for three of the examples considered and the results are reported in Appendix~\ref{ap:add.ex1_3}.
-Interestingly, none of these strategies clearly outperforms the simple baseline strategy used in Section~\ref{section4}.
+In Appendix~\ref{ap:add.ex1_3}, we compare the performance of BGNLM when using more complex strategies for estimating $\bm\alpha$ parameters.
+Interestingly, none of these strategies clearly outperforms the simple baseline strategy used in the main part of our applications.
 To some extent, this has to do with the complexity measure that we have used on our features within the model prior~\eqref{eq:modelprior}, which results in rather high penalties for projections compared with modifications and multiplications.
-Consequently, the majority of non-linear features we have obtained in our examples do not involve projection transformations.
-Hence the estimation strategy of $\alpha$ parameters is less influential.
-In the future, we plan to work with complexity measures for which it becomes less costly to add $\alpha$ components in the projection.
-This compliments further research including simulation scenarios where nested projections are part of the data generating model.
+Consequently, the majority of nonlinear features we have obtained in our examples do not involve projection transformations.
+Hence the estimation strategy of $\bm\alpha$ parameters is of minor importance.
+In the future, we plan to work with complexity measures for which it becomes less costly to add $\bm\alpha$ components in the projection.
+This will go along with further research including simulation scenarios where nested projections are part of the data generating model.